 Bargain-hunting ninja, hot-pink enthusiast, Michelle Obama style groupie, "Class Chatterbox" of '99.
 About a year ago, I had a little incident involving my favorite Chloe dress, a glass of red wine, and a party guest who might have been feeling a bit too festive.
 I was convinced the dress was completely destroyed, until most Martha Stewart-like friend let me in on a little stain removal secret that I've sworn by ever since (Thank you, Elizabeth!).
 Keep reading to find out what it is...
 Mix one part Dawn dishwashing liquid (the plain old blue kind, in the big bottle that usually sits on your sink), with two parts hydrogen peroxide (available at any drug store), pour it directly on the stain, and watch it disappear like MAGIC.
 T-shirt to sexy top.
-Measure the circumference of your chest.
+Out of Order: DIY Tutorial - Full Skirt.

 Stepping Thru Crazy: Mens Button-Up Refashion... into Ladies Tank!
 A few years ago, when the hubby and I lived in Florida (this was pre-kids, so make that 5-ish years...)